 The Museum of the Sewers is one of the few places in Paris that was not closed down by the coronavirus pandemic — but only because it was already closed for other reasons.

 This museum, which is in fact down in the sewers at the south end of Alma Bridge, was established in 1889 and closed for renovation 129 years later, in 2018.
-Reopening is scheduled for October 1, 2020, but of course that might be postponed like many other things in this pandemic year.
+Reopening was originally scheduled for October 2020, but in fact it took a year longer than that, so the museum didn’t re-open until the end of October 2021.
+Now they say it is practically a brand-new museum, fully renovated with a multimedia area, projections and a new tour.

-Access up to now has been through this inconspicuous kiosk on the river bank opposite number 93 quai d’Orsay.
+Access traditionally was through this inconspicuous kiosk on the river bank opposite number 93 quai d’Orsay.
 From here you had to climb down 42 steep steps on a narrow metal staircase, so the museum was definitely not wheelchair accessible.
-This is something they have promised to change during the two years of renovation work.
+This is something they have changed during the three-and-a-half years of renovation work, as they have built a new entrance building with an elevator (lift) for people with mobility issues.

 In earlier years this was advertised as “the world’s smelliest museum”, but when I went in February 2014 the smells were not particularly strong.